tomofuminijo/aws-transit-gateway-demo/README.md

   - In Tokyo region: add a route (cidr 10.4.0.0/16 -> peering attachment)
   - In the other region: add a route (cidr 0.0.0.0/0 -> peering attachment)
 - Ping from Instance 4 to Instance 1 to verify that these can communicate with each other.
-- Ping from the Internet address on instance 4 to verify that the instance can connect to the Internet.
+- Ping the Internet address on instance 4 to verify that the instance can connect to the Internet.

 ## Crean Up